 - WP3.
 Stability of ecosystem processes and services in complex meta-ecosystems: WP3 will develop new theory on the stability of complex meta-ecosystems with multiple trophic levels and on the stability and synchrony of multiple ecosystem services in heterogeneous landscapes to provide new perspectives on the stability of food webs and on synergies and trade-offs between multiple ecosystem services across space.

 - WP4.
 Sustainability of coupled social–ecological systems: WP4 will develop novel theory that includes feedbacks of biodiversity and ecosystem services on human wellbeing to study the long-term dynamics of human–nature interactions and the sustainability of coupled social– ecological systems.
 In particular, it will explore the spatial dynamics of these systems, the role of human behavioral changes in averting their possible collapse, and possible early warning signals for impending collapses.

-Michel Loreau is the PI on the BIOSTASES project, working with researchers Bart Haegeman, Claire de Mazancourt, David Shanafelt, Jean-Francois Arnoldi, Kevin Liautaud, Matthieu Barbier and Yuval Zelnik, supported by Dalila Booth as Project Manager.
+Michel Loreau is the PI on the BIOSTASES project, working with researchers Bart Haegeman, Claire de Mazancourt, David Shanafelt, Jean-Francois Arnoldi, Kevin Liautaud, Matthieu Barbier, Soonmi Lee and Yuval Zelnik, supported by Dalila Booth as Project Manager.